 We investigate the cytoskeletal protein vimentin and its role in pulmonary health and disease.
 Vimentin is a type 3 intermediate filament that forms an intricate network within the cell.
 This dynamic, flexible network contributes to the motility and flexibility of cells that express the vimentin protein.

-Vimentin is expressed in macrophages, where it contributes to the mechanical properties of these highly mobile cells.
-However, vimentin also plays a critical role in innate immunity signaling.
+Vimentin is expressed in macrophages, where it contributes to the mechanical properties of these highly motile cells.
+However, vimentin also plays a critical role in innate immune signaling.
 Under certain conditions, vimentin is required for activation of the inflammasome, a multimolecular complex that produces inflammatory cytokines.